USDA’s Food and Nutrition Service provides disaster relief, innovation and flexibility through federal nutrition assistance programs

-WASHINGTON, Dec.
+WASHINGTON, DC, Dec.
 21, 2017 - Acting Deputy Under Secretary for Food, Nutrition and Consumer Services (FNCS) Brandon Lipps today highlighted the vital work Food and Nutrition Service (FNS) has done this year to provide food assistance to the millions of Americans impacted by unprecedented hurricanes and wildfires, as well as the numerous actions FNCS has taken to promote self-sufficiency, integrity, and customer service within federal nutrition programs.

 “Secretary Perdue charged the entire department to ‘do right and feed everyone,’ and FNCS has been diligently working to advance that goal,” Lipps said, “by ensuring all Americans are fed in times of need while seeking ways to improve the effectiveness and efficiency of the Department’s nutrition assistance programs.”

 In response to customer feedback and to reduce administrative burden, Secretary Perdue issued a proclamation in May committing to ease certain requirements for school meals to help program operators offer nutritious and appealing meals to the more than 30 million children they serve each school day.
 FNS fulfilled that commitment by publishing a regulation that increases flexibility for schools that continue to face challenges in meeting specific requirements related to whole grains, sodium, and flavored milk.
 “The dedicated school nutrition professionals around the nation know the children in their care and understand the needs of their school and community,” Lipps said.
 “They spoke and we listened, and we will continue listening to our customers: the American people.
 Customer service is a top priority for USDA.”